pivotal/workstation-setup/README.md

 # Workstation Setup

-This project automates the process of setting up a new Pivotal machine using a simple [Bash](https://www.gnu.org/software/bash/) script.
+This project automates the process of setting up a new development machine using a simple [Bash](https://www.gnu.org/software/bash/) script.

 ## Goals